M. K. Vishnu Prasad: Early life and education

-Prasad is born in Chennai to M. Krishnasamy and KV Chitra.
-He married V Sangeetha.
+Prasad is born in Chennai to M. Krishnasamy and K. V. Chitra.
+He married V. Sangeetha.
 He completed MBBS at Madras Medical College, Chennai, and is a practicing doctor.

 Career

-MK Vishnu Prasad was the organizing secretary, and later president of the Tamil Nadu Youth Congress from 2003 to 2006.
-He was elected as a member to the 13th Tamil Nadu Legislative Assembly from Cheyyar Assembly constituency in Tiruvannamalai district of Tamil Nadu, from 2006-2011.
+M. K. Vishnu Prasad was the organizing secretary, and later president of the Tamil Nadu Youth Congress from 2003 to 2006.
+He was elected as a member to the 13th Tamil Nadu Legislative Assembly from Cheyyar Assembly constituency in Tiruvannamalai district of Tamil Nadu, from 2006–2011.

-During his period as a MLA of Cheyyar Constituency, he was instrumental in establishing the Cheyyar SIPCOT Industrial park, which now provides employment to over 30000 people.
+During his period as a MLA of Cheyyar Constituency, he was instrumental in establishing the Cheyyar SIPCOT Industrial park, which now provides employment to over 30,000 people.

-He won the 2019 Indian general election from Arani (Lok Sabha constituency) representing Indian National Congress and was elected to the 17th Lok Sabha.
+He won the 2019 Indian general election from Arani Lok Sabha constituency representing Indian National Congress and was elected to the 17th Lok Sabha.
 He won from the Cuddalore Lok Sabha constituency as an INC candidate in the 2024 Indian general election.
 He is the working president of the Tamil Nadu Congress Committee.